Jeric-X/SyncClipboard/docs/README_EN.md

 - Not suport upgrading directly with `deb` or `rpm` package.
 Delete old version first, then install the new version.
 - Linux: Hotkey is not supported on Wayland.
 - macOS: `"SyncClipboard" is damaged, can't be opened`.
 Use the following command in terminal: `sudo xattr -d com.apple.quarantine /Applications/SyncClipboard.app`
 - macOS: Hotkey requires Accessibility permission.
-After installing a new version, maybe you have to remove the old permission in System Settings first, then permit a new one.
+After installing a new version, the permission should be re-granted.

 ### IOS
 #### Use [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752)